openjdk/guide/src/guide/testing-the-jdk.md

 This example only utilizes three jtreg specific tags, `@test`, `@summary`, and `@run`. `@test` simply tells jtreg that this class is a test, and `@summary` provides a description of the test. `@run` tells jtreg how to execute the test.
 In this case we simply tell jtreg to execute the main method of the class `TestXY`. `@run` isn't strictly necessary for jtreg to execute the test, an implicit `@run` tag will be added if none exists.
 However, for clarity and in order to avoid bugs it's recommended to always explicitly use the `@run` tag.

 There are several other tags that can be used in jtreg tests.
 You can for instance associate the test with a specific bug that this test is a regression test for.
+The bug id is written without the `JDK-` prefix.

 ~~~
-@bug 7000001
+@bug 8272373
 ~~~

+You can add several bug ids in the same `@bug` tag, separated by a single space.
+These bug ids refer to product bugs for which a fix is verified by this test.
+JBS issues that track changes to the test itself are not listed here.

-Or you can specify a number of requirements that must be fulfilled for jtreg to execute the test.
+You can also specify a number of requirements that must be fulfilled for jtreg to execute the test.

 ~~~
 @requires docker.support